 Creeping Spikerush's fruits mature in July and persist into October.

-The time of year you would expect to find Creeping Spike Rush fruiting in New York.
+The time of year you would expect to find Ambiguous Spike Rush fruiting in New York.

 Eleocharis ambigens Fern.